coralie-sorbet/Enhancing-LLM-with-human-feedback/README.md

 ```
 project/
-├── Model_training.ipynb              # Notebook with the training of the models
+├── src/                     # Folder containing the notebook with the training of the models
-├── Model_testing.ipynb               # Notebook with the testing on unseen texts of the models
+├── test/                    # Folder containing the notebook with the testing on unseen texts of the models
 ├── README.md                # Overview of the project
 └── REPORT.md                # Detailed explanation
 ```

 ## Resources and References